Posted on 4 June 2025

 - Units sold

 This dataset sets the inventory flow foundation for the FIFO and LIFO calculations.
-Without these figures, the template can’t generate accurate output.
+Without these figures, the COGS template can’t generate accurate output.

 3- Enter Unit Costs